buildbot/buildbot/README.md

 The outstanding resource types are:

-* buildrequest :runner:
+* buildrequest :runner: (in progress by Maria Marcano)
-* buildslave :runner:
+* buildslave :runner: (in progress by ewong)
-* changesource :runner:
+* changesource :runner: (in progress by Jared Grubb)

 For each resource type, we'll need the following (based on "Adding Resource Types" in ``master/docs/developer/data.rst``).  use this list as a template in the list of types below when you begin a new type.